Omeima Mudawi-Rowlings

 Omeima Mudawi-Rowlings MBE (أميمة مضوي, born April 1969) is a British-Sudanese deaf textile artist based in Brighton who is known for services to people with disabilities in the arts.
+Mudawi-Rowlings was born and lost her hearing at the age of four due to meningitis.
+Her family left Sudan when she was twelve as there were no deaf schools or support in Khartoum.

+Mudawi-Rowlings graduated in Textile Design from the Surrey Institute of Art & Design, University College, in 1998.
+As a deaf student before the Disability Discrimination Act 1995, she faced challenges with limited support during lectures.
+She initially worked as a development officer at Friends for Young Deaf People, followed by roles assisting vulnerable deaf individuals and freelancing as a creative consultant.
+In 2003, she founded the Resonant Deaf Women Artist Network.
+Mudawi-Rowlings earned a Master of Arts in Arts Policy and Management from Birkbeck, University of London.
+Her career includes collaborations with organizations like Shape Arts, Artsadmin, and Artichoke.
+She founded her studio, Omeima Arts, at Cockpit Arts.

+Her artwork, including dyes, screen printing, and Devoré technique, explores identity, communication, heritage, gender, and Arabic geometry, influenced by her Sudanese ethnicity.
+She received numerous awards and honours, including the Order of the British Empire (MBE) for her contributions to disability inclusion in the arts.
+Mudawi-Rowlings is a Clore Fellow and a finalist for the Dentons Art Prize.

+Life and career

 Early life and education

 Omeima Osman Khalid Mudawi was born in April 1969, in Sudan.
 She became deaf when she was four years old, after a bout of meningitis, and lived in Khartoum until she was twelve.
 Then her family decided to leave Sudan, as her brother became deaf too.
 This was to give them better education and life opportunities than in Khartoum — according to Mudawi-Rowlings — as there were no deaf schools or a deaf community, and teachers didn't understand her disability.
 However, her father remained in Sudan.

 Mudawi-Rowlings graduated from the Surrey Institute of Art & Design, University College in 1998 with a Bachelor of Arts in Textile Design, which provided her with the opportunity to employ natural dyes.
 Mudawi-Rowlings was lured into the world of textiles by her love of colour, Arabic roots, and the chance to experiment with many procedures.
-Mudawi-Rowlings described her experience being a deaf student, before the Disability Discrimination Act of 1995, as being tiring and frustrating as support was only being provided during main lectures.
+Mudawi-Rowlings described her experience being a deaf student, before the Disability Discrimination Act 1995, as being tiring and frustrating as support was only being provided during main lectures.